radistka/ecoreps/README.md

  Currently the app has the following features:

-  1. Basic creation, view and deletion of students and lessons (Backend and Frontend)
+  1. Basic creation, view and deletion of students and lessons (Backend and Frontend existing)
-  2. Completed lessons for students (only frontend so far)
+  2. Completed lessons for students (only frontend so far, backend is missing)
-  3. Show progress for each student including (only frontend so far):
+  3. Show progress for each student including (only frontend so far, backend is missing):
         - total number of lessons
         - number of completed lessons by student
         - percentage of lessons completed by student